Take a Gorgeous Route 100 Vermont Road Trip (2025 Itinerary)

 The marina in Newport, VT

-As you head out of Stowe and into Hyde Park, be sure to take in the spectacular views of Mt.
+As you head out of Stowe and into Hyde Park, take in the spectacular views of Mt.
 Mansfield behind you.
-You have entered the famous Northeast Kingdom, an area known for its wild and rugged beauty.
+You have entered the famous Northeast Kingdom, known for its wild and rugged beauty.

 Heading north, you’ll pass through several small towns, including Eden, Lowell, Westfield, and Troy, before heading into the relative metropolis of Newport.